hansroh/skitai/README.rst

   from skitai.saddle import jinjapatch

   app = Flask (__name__)
-  app.jinja_env = jinjapatch.overlay (__name__)
+  app.jinja_env = jinjapatch.overlay (__name__, '%', "${", "}")

-For more detail, `Jinja2 Line Statements and Escape`_.
+if you set same start and end string, please note for escaping charcter, use double escape. for example '#', use '##' for escaping.

-*Warning*: Current Jinja2 2.8 dose not support double escaping (##) and 'raw' line_statement but it will be applied to runtime patch by Saddle.
+*Warning*: Current Jinja2 2.8 dose not support double escaping (##) but it will be applied to runtime patch by Saddle.
 So if you use app.jinja_overlay, you have compatible problems with official Jinja2.

-.. _`Jinja2 Line Statements and Escape`: http://jinja.pocoo.org/docs/dev/templates/#line-statements
 .. _Jinja2: http://jinja.pocoo.org/